stevenp1015/windows-movie-maker/idea.md

   - maybe even like an option to first do a brainstorming QnA with gemini before it goes thru the actual prompt generation process so it understands the users vision or requirements as thoroughly as possible
   - ability to specific required number of total images or like even a way to like ask how many images it thinks it will need to generate first or some shit idk,
   - this should specifically use the best models (and highest quality parameters) that exist currently for each:
+    - image generation / editing / refinement: gemini-3-pro-image-preview
     - video generation: veo-3.1-generate-preview
-    - image generation: imagen-4.0-ultra-generate-001
-    - image editing / refinement: gemini-3-pro-image-preview

   ok listen i've been typing this for way too fucking long and im pretty sure you understand what im trying to do here so im just gonna send this and hope that you get it and can use your galaxy brain to design this perfect fucking narrative to video generation app with configurable control over the process whether it be fully autonomous and managed by gemini models or whatever level of involvement the user will have throuhgout the process